Top Hockey Gear Fitting Mistakes New Hockey Parents Should Avoid

 What Are the Top Shin, Shoulder, and Elbow Pad Fitting Errors?

 Pad fitting errors typically involve gaps between pieces, pads that are too large and restrict movement, or straps left too loose.
-Each error increases exposed areas and reduces effective impact dispersion.
+For shoulder pads specifically, see our Shoulder Pad Fit Guide.

 Correct pad fit balances coverage with mobility: shin guards should protect the front of the knee and overlap with pants, shoulder pads should shield collarbone and chest without binding the shoulders, and elbow pads must allow full arm extension.